statengeneraal/laws-markdown/verdrag/briefwisseling/tussen/de/regering/van/het/koninkrijk/der/nederlanden/en/etc/BWBV0004176/README.md

 ### Nr.
 I

-Brussels, November 4, 1969.
-My dear General, With reference to Article 5 of the Supplementary Agreement concerning the Headquarters Allied Forces Central Europe, dated June 17, 1969, I have the honour to inform you that the Netherlands Government is prepared to grant the privilege referred to in the said Article to the Commander-in-Chief and the Deputy Commander-in-Chief of AFCENT.
-I would be most grateful if you would let me know whether you can agree to this proposal.
-Yours sincerely, (sd.)
-H. N. BOON Permanent Representative of the Netherlands to the North Atlantic Council  *To: General Andrew J. Goodpaster*   *Supreme Allied Commander Europe*   *SHAPE*   *Casteau*   *Belgium*
+Brussels, November 4, 1969.My dear General,With reference to Article 5 of the Supplementary Agreement concerning the Headquarters Allied Forces Central Europe, dated June 17, 1969, I have the honour to inform you that the Netherlands Government is prepared to grant the privilege referred to in the said Article to the Commander-in-Chief and the Deputy Commander-in-Chief of AFCENT.I would be most grateful if you would let me know whether you can agree to this proposal.Yours sincerely, (sd.)
+H. N. BOONPermanent Representative of the Netherlands to the North Atlantic Council*To: General Andrew J. Goodpaster**Supreme Allied Commander Europe**SHAPE**Casteau**Belgium*

 ### Nr.
 II

 ###SUPREME ALLIED COMMANDER EUROPE

-###SHAPE, BELGIUM
+### SHAPE, BELGIUM

-November 20, 1969.
-Dear Mr. Ambassador: In reply to your letter of 4 November 1969 concerning Article 5 of the supplementary Agreement concerning the Headquarters Allied Forces Central Europe, I agree to the proposal of The Netherlands Government to grant the privilege referred to in the said Article to the Commander-in-Chief and the Deputy Commander-in-Chief of AFCENT.
-Sincerely, (sd.)
-A. J. GOODPASTER General, United States Army Supreme Allied Commander  *His Excellency Dr. H. N. Boon*   *The Netherlands Permanent Representative*   *North Atlantic Council*   *Boulevard Leopold III*   *Brussels 39*
+November 20, 1969.Dear Mr. Ambassador:In reply to your letter of 4 November 1969 concerning Article 5 of the supplementary Agreement concerning the Headquarters Allied Forces Central Europe, I agree to the proposal of The Netherlands Government to grant the privilege referred to in the said Article to the Commander-in-Chief and the Deputy Commander-in-Chief of AFCENT.Sincerely,(sd.)
+A. J. GOODPASTERGeneral, United States ArmySupreme Allied Commander*His Excellency Dr. H. N. Boon**The Netherlands Permanent Representative**North Atlantic Council**Boulevard Leopold III**Brussels 39*